zaus/forms-3rdparty-dynamicfields/README.md

 3. Activate plugin
 4. Go to new admin subpage _"3rdparty Services"_ under the CF7 "Contact" menu or Gravity Forms "Forms" menu and configure services + field mapping.
 5. Configure the new "Dynamic Fields" section to optionally attach the dynamic values to the notification messaging (and how)
-6. Using the additional collapsed metabox for examples, add dynamic placeholders as "static values" to the service mapping.
+6. Using the additional collapsed metabox for examples, add dynamic placeholders as "static values" to the service mapping (check 'Is Value?' column).
 Double-click examples to populate each textbox after selecting it.

 [Contact Form 7]: http://wordpress.org/extend/plugins/contact-form-7/ "Contact Form 7"